 - Change your toothpaste: Ever since I decided to detox my bathroom routine, I’ve been a fan of natural toothpaste, and my favorite brand so far is Tom’s of Maine.
 I like that I can find it in most stores, they have travel size, they offer toothpaste tube recycling, and they give a non-fluoride option that isn’t full of artificial sweeteners.
 I think that starting and ending your day with a jolt of sweetness trains your taste buds to expect more sweetness.
 And I’m trying to reduce added sugars, so why not start with something I use twice a day?

 - Switch to bar soap: I’m taking out the liquid pumps and putting bars of soap in the bathrooms, especially the guest bathroom that people use when they visit.
 There are all sorts of beautiful hand-made soaps available these days and this uses less plastic than the liquid soap.

 - Ditch the detergents: Most soaps are actually detergents, which don’t break down as well and can harm the waterways.
 It’s easy to prevent harmful detergents from entering our water streams by using Castille soaps or bar soaps instead.

 - Buy fewer synthetic fabrics: Many synthetic fabrics are made out of microplastics some of these plastic fibers are released in the washer machine.
-Look for natural fibers and avoid synthetics like nylon, spandex, and clothes made of recycled plastic bottles.
+Look for natural fibers like linen, organic cotton, and hemp.
+Avoid synthetics like nylon, spandex, and clothes made of recycled plastic bottles.
 When you are washing synthetics, turn down the spin cycle and wash time to minimize the release of microfibers.